x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 8. When you've finished, click **Save** to create the dynamic distribution group.

 > [!NOTE]
-> If you want to specify rules for attributes other than the ones available in the EAC, you must use Exchange Online PowerShell to create a dynamic distribution group.
+> If you want to specify rules for attributes other than the ones available in the Classic EAC, you must use Exchange Online PowerShell to create a dynamic distribution group.
 Keep in mind that the filter and condition settings for dynamic distribution groups that have custom recipient filters can be managed only by using Exchange Online PowerShell.
 For an example of how to create a dynamic distribution group with a custom query, see the next section on using Exchange Online PowerShell to create a dynamic distribution group.

 ### Use Exchange Online PowerShell to create a dynamic distribution group